 Each connection to our system, whether it is a residential home or a commercial business, presents an opportunity for non-potable water to enter the public water system.

-To protect against this, City of West Columbia has a service area-wide cross connection and backflow prevention program that is administered by our Code Compliance Department.
+To protect against this, the City of West Columbia has a service area-wide cross-connection and backflow prevention program that is administered by our Code Compliance Department.

 YouTube video: What is backflow?

 Our Code Compliance Department administers the City of West Columbia Cross-Connection and Backflow Program in accordance with our Cross-Connection Control Program Policy.
 This includes: